ILIAS-eLearning/ILIAS/setup/README.md

 to the provided configuration as well as update the database of the installation or do other necessary task for the update.
 This does not update the source code.

+Plugins are updated just as the core of ILIAS (if the plugin does not exclude itself), where the plugins can be controlled with the same options as for `install`.

 Sometimes it might happen that the database update steps detect some edge case or warn about a possible loss of data.
 In this case the update is aborted with a message and can be resumed after the messages was read carefully and acted upon.
 You may use the `--ignore-db-update-messages` at your own risk if you want to silence the messages.

 ## Report Status of ILIAS